learn-the-web/topics/grids.md

 As the screen changes size the units will fall into place beside each other or stack depending on the available screen space.

 I like to work in fractions for my grid sizes because, to me, it makes the most sense online.
 Lots of other designers like to use a set number of columns, like 12.
 But to me, I would never need 12 columns on a mobile screen so it doesn’t make sense.

-### Flexbox grid systems

-The grid system above uses `float` to get the units beside each other, but this isn’t as flexible as other layout methods.

-Using `display: inline-block` gives a little bit more flexibility, especially for vertical alignment of units, but adds extra spaces between units.

-So, in modern browsers, `display: flex`, aka: flexbox, is the best solution.
-It gives us lots of control over the placement of our units both horizontally and vertically.
-Many modern grid systems use a combination of flexbox with a fallback of inline-block of float.

 ---